Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers

 \subsection{Participants}

-We recruited 22 NNESs through advertisements in university online communities.
+We recruited 22 NNESs through advertisement posts in university online communities.
 We targeted university students as they are among the most representative NNESs who often write in English, especially emails in academic settings.
-We had two inclusion criteria: (i)~one’s self-assessed English proficiency level is below or equal to B2 (upper intermediate) according to CEFR~\cite{council2001common} measurement, and (ii)~one is familiar with at least one AI paraphrasing tool.
+We had two inclusion criteria: (i)~one’s self-assessed English proficiency level is below or equal to B2 (upper intermediate) according to CEFR~\cite{council2001common} measurement,\footnote{CEFR levels are defined as basic (A1: Beginner; A2: Elementary), independent (B1: Intermediate; B2: Upper intermediate), and proficient (C1: Advanced; C2: Proficient).} and (ii)~one is familiar with at least one AI paraphrasing tool.
 This selection was made to explore the behaviors and needs of users with limited English proficiency and to prevent the novelty effect often associated with first-time use of paraphrasing tools.
-For assessing English proficiency level, we provided CEFR-based criteria (same as the formative study in Section~\ref{section:formative:participants}).
-Additionally, we asked applicants to submit their email excerpts optionally.
-These emails were utilized to create email scenarios used in the user study.
+Additionally, we asked applicants to submit their email excerpts optionally, which were utilized to create email scenarios used in the user study.

-After applying these criteria, we randomly selected 25 participants.
-We conducted a pilot study with three participants, followed by the main study with the remaining 22 participants (F=12, M=10).
-With the three pilot study participants, we addressed technical problems (e.g., debugging the tool’s UI) and improved our tool tutorial (e.g., adding a visual aid describing each support feature).
-The main study participants’ ages ranged from 19 to 34 (M=24.8 SD=3.9).
-All participants’ first language was Korean.
-Ten were undergraduates, eight were masters, and four were PhD students.
+After applying these criteria, we randomly selected 22 participants~(Age=19-34, Mean=24.8, Std=3.9; Female=12, Male=10).\footnote{Among the 25 initially recruited participants, we conducted a pilot study with the first three to address potential technical issues and improve the tool tutorial.} All participants’ first language was Korean.
+Ten were undergraduates, eight were master's, and four were PhD students.
 Five had an English level of A2 (elementary), ten had B1 (intermediate), and seven had B2 (upper intermediate).
 The detailed demographic data of the participants are shown in Table~\ref{tab:main:participants}.
-The study lasted a maximum of 117 minutes (M=105.55, SD=10.9), and participants were compensated with approximately 30 USD (40,000 KRW).
+The study lasted a maximum of 117 minutes (M=105.55, SD=10.9), and participants were compensated with approximately 27 USD (40,000 KRW).